openshift/enhancements/enhancements/project-request-limit.md

 ##### Uninstall
 * When the `cluster` CR is deleted by a cluster-admin, the `ProjectRequestLimit` admission webhook and all secondary resource(s) associated with it should be removed.
-We can hang ownership of the operand resources off of the `cluster` CR which will ensure that the garbage collector can claim all resources once the CR is removed.
+The `cluster` CR owns the operand resources via `metav1.OwnerReferece`, which will ensure that the garbage collector can claim all resources once the CR is removed.
-* Uninstalling the operator will leave the `ProjectRequestLimit` admission webhook intact.
-A cluster admin can uninstall and reinstall the operator or an upgrade to the new version of the operator can happen.
-In neither case, should the operand be affected.
+* Uninstalling the operator will also uninstall the `cluster` CR and the operand resources.
+This will be achieved via a `metav1.OwnerReference` between _Operator Deployment <-> `cluster` CR_.
+(As opposite to a finalizer, for example)

 ##### Repo
 The operand and the operator will have their own repo in github.